CYPT71/LoginRegisterPage/README.md

 - roles number corresponding of bytes associte to Permissions
 - Email
 - password backup to webauthn
-- Credentials webauthn credentials  in database and credentials are charge in code
+- Incredentials webauthn credentials  in database and credentials are charge in code

 # Role